 Conditions Diagnosed with MRI Forearm (One Side Only)

-Traumatic injuries
+Traumatic Injuries

-Bone bruises and microfractures.
+Bone contusions, microfractures.

-Inflammatory and degenerative disorders
+Inflammatory and Degenerative Disorders

 Infections

-Osteomyelitis of radius or ulna.
+Osteomyelitis of the radius or ulna

-Septic arthritis extending to the forearm.
+Septic arthritis extending into the forearm

-Soft tissue abscesses and cellulitis.
+Soft tissue abscesses and cellulitis

-Tumors and cysts
+Tumors and Cysts

-Benign tumors such as lipomas, enchondromas, or giant cell tumors.
+Benign tumors such as lipomas, enchondromas, or giant cell tumors

-Traumatic nerve injuries.
+Traumatic nerve injuries

-Neuromas or nerve sheath tumors.
+Neuromas and nerve sheath tumors

 Benefits of MRI Forearm (One Side Only)

-Differentiates between benign and malignant lesions.
+Differentiates between benign and malignant lesions

-Useful in long-term follow-up of chronic conditions.
+Useful for long-term monitoring of chronic conditions

 Risks and Limitations